haobuhaoo/tp/docs/UserGuide.md

 * Do not include any other prefixes besides `g/` in this command.
 * Fails if the group does not exist.

+### Marking paid : `mark-paid`

+Marks a students payment status for a specific month as paid.

+Format: `mark-paid i/INDEX m/Month`

+* `INDEX` refers to the position of the student in the displayed student list.
+* It must be a positive integer
+* `Month` must be an integer from 1 to 12 representing each month from January to December.
+* If the given student has already paid for the given month, the command is rejected and displays:
+`Student marcus ng is already marked as paid for January.`
+* Payment status is displayed as 12 colored boxes (🟩 for paid, 🟥 for unpaid) representing January to December.

+Examples:
+* `mark-paid i/1 m/1` marks the first student in the list as paid for January `Marked student as paid: marcus ng
+  Month: January
+  Payment Status: Payment Status: 🟩 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥`

+### Marking unpaid : `mark-unpaid`

+Marks a students payment status for a specific month as unpaid.

+Format: `mark-upaid i/INDEX m/Month`

+* `INDEX` refers to the position of the student in the displayed student list.
+* It must be a positive integer
+* `Month` must be an integer from 1 to 12 representing each month from January to December.
+* If the given student has already paid for the given month, the command is rejected and displays:
+  `Student marcus ng is already marked as unpaid for January.`
+* Payment status is displayed as 12 colored boxes (🟩 for paid, 🟥 for unpaid) representing January to December.

+Examples:
+* `mark-upaid i/1 m/1` marks the first student in the list as unpaid for January `Marked student as unpaid: marcus ng
+Month: January
+Payment Status: Payment Status: 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥 🟥`

 ### Clearing all entries : `clear`

 Clears all entries from the student list.